 What to use if you’re looking for natural sun protection

-If you’re considering coconut oil because it sounds like a natural alternative to chemical sunscreen, know that there are safer and more effective products that are both natural and protective against the sun’s radiation.
+If you were drawn to coconut oil because it sounds like a natural alternative to chemical sunscreen, know that there are safer and more effective products that are both natural and protective against the sun’s radiation.

-"This sits on top of your skin, blocking and absorbing a broad spectrum of UVA and UVB rays,” explains Dr. Harris.
-“It's great for people with sensitive skin.
+"This sits on top of your skin, blocking and absorbing a broad spectrum of UVA and UVB rays," she continues.
+"It's great for people with sensitive skin.
 Plus, it’s water- and light-resistant, too."